Paul Cutmore - Independent Estate Agent in Bourne

 Housing in Bourne

-Bourne is renowned for its redbrick housing, as is the case in many other parts of England - look closely and you'll also notice some limestome built properties.
+Bourne is renowned for its redbrick housing - look closely and you'll also notice some limestome built properties.
 The town has a hugely varied selection of properties, from the very old to the brand new, from apartments to large family homes.
 There's a diverse mix of different property styles that represent the long history of Bourne, including Georgian, Victorian and Edwardian properties, alongside more modern housing styles.

 Bourne is fortunate to have a good housing stock and property generally sells quickly in the town due to good demand and affordable house prices.
 Rosedale Estate Agents, who have an office in Bourne, report that the Bourne housing market is in great shape for the medium to long term, making Bourne a great place to invest in property.